emmywritescode/Construction-Project-Management-Report/README.md

 Additionally, columns like 'Target', 'Association', 'Cause', Task Group, 'Images', 'Commits', and 'Documents' with vast amount of missing or null entries were replaced with their most assigned or modal values respectively, as observed on individual columns.
 This is because there was no indication as to the likely values that could replace the missing data.

 Lastly, an additional column, 'Days Taken to Complete Task' was created.
-This simply is a mathematical subtraction of the two date columns: Created and Status Changed.
+This simply is a mathematical subtraction of the two date columns: 'Created' and 'Status Changed'.
+There were no duplicate rows in the data set after checks.

 ## Analysis and Visualization
 Analysis of the construction project management tasks revealed the following: